GabrielCruz45/firstYTB_FlaskTutorial/DEVLOG.md

     Session 3:
     Separated routes.py in to each route's particular script and added Flask-Migrate for even more modularity.
 Updated requirements.txt and __init__.py because of these changes.
 Will move on to stylings.

+June 14, 2025
+    Session 1:
+    Edited further styles.css. h1 tag doesn't seem to be appearing, will debug later on.

+    Session 2:
+    Edited further styles.css.
+Added "zebra "striping to table, still the first and bottom rows, when hovered, lose the radius.
+Will follow up later.
+Will add media query for mobile responsive desgin.